judaicadh/singerman/src/pages/librarysymbols.md

 *   **NNC**: Columbia University, New York
 *   **NNG**: General Theological Seminary of the Protestant Episcopal Church, New York
 *   **NNHeb**: Hebrew Union College-Jewish Institute of Religion, New York
-*   **NNJ**: Jewish Theological Seminary of America, New York (includesunprocessedholdings received from Abraham Karp designated herein as ex-Karp)
+*   **NNJ**: Jewish Theological Seminary of America, New York (includes unprocessed holdings received from Abraham Karp designated herein as ex-Karp)
 *   **NNNAM**: New York Academy of Medicine, New York
 *   **NNU**: New York University, New York
 *   **NNUT**: Union Theological Seminary, New York